nabilasalsabilaa/Analisis-Sentimen/README.md

-# Sentiment Analysis of Tokopedia App Reviews Using Machine Learning and Deep Learning Algorithms
+# Sentiment Analysis of Gojek App Reviews Using Machine Learning and Deep Learning Algorithms